How expensive are the services at the Small Business Development Center?

 What are the most important things would-be entrepreneurs need to do before they quit their day jobs?

 Make sure your financial house is in order.
 Be certain you have enough money in the bank.
 A conservative estimate is six months' living expenses, which doesn't include start-up capital.
-Also, make sure your personal credit record is strong.
+Also, make sure your credit record is strong.
 Pay off your debts, or at least as many as you can.
 Do your homework.
 Plan to succeed.

 Be sure you've researched your product or service idea, tested it through an informal focus group, and that a market for it exists.
 Have a written business plan with a complete financial analysis.

-While enthusiasm will carry you far, don’t expect it to take the place of sound business practices.
-There are many self-help businesses, legal and financial books on the market that can take you step-by-step through the process.
+While enthusiasm will carry you far, don't expect it to replace sound business practices.
+Many self-help businesses and legal and financial books on the market can take you step-by-step through the process.

 Test your business savvy by starting your business as a hobby in your spare time while still working at your regular job.
 Doing this allows you to test your business idea safely while earning an income.
 Strategize the transition.

 Think through all of the personal and professional support services you need.
 Have plans for health insurance, etc. Take an entrepreneurship training class—go through this process with a cohort group.

 What are the biggest challenges to starting a business?

 Having to wear all of the hats yourself — from CEO to Janitor — whether or not they are the areas you’re strongest in.